 Must see Location: Constantinople (Present Day Istanbul):

-6 Things to avoid in Istanbul:
+6 Things to Avoid in Istanbul:

-Water from any tap or open source.
+Water from taps or open sources.

 One final safety tip: Istanbul is one of the largest cities in the world with a population of over 15 million people with a large number of them being poor refugees.
 Like any large city in the world, street smarts are key.
 Stay around the touristy areas and well lit streets.
 Restaurants, cafes and businesses LOVE tourists and will want to keep you safe so business continues to come in.
 If you feel unsafe, just go in a business and hang out until you feel safe.

 Craft your itinerary but consider utilizing inter-city buses for longer distances.
 For small towns, explore Pamukkale's travel offices for bus tickets and free shuttles.
 Renting a car is an option outside Istanbul, ensuring you follow traffic rules to avoid penalties.
 Troy (Dümrek/Çanakkale) is a must-see on this route, offering a fascinating glimpse into ancient history.